All Indians should learn to be self reliant says PM Modi at ICC’s 95th annual plenary session

 "Every citizen of this country has resolved to turn this crisis into an opportunity.
 We have to make this a major turning point for this nation".

-The PM said as India is fighting against COVID-19 pandemic, there are other challenges also like floods, locusts, hailstorm, fire in oil well, small earthquakes, two cyclones that we are fighting against together.
+The PM said as India is fighting against COVID-19 pandemic, there are other challenges also like floods, locusts, hailstorm, fire in oil well in Assam, small earthquakes, two cyclones that we are fighting against together.

 While batting for Atma Nirbhar Bharat, the Prime Minister said Indians should learn to be self-reliant.